wmgroot/servicer/README.md

 Within this *Configuration* section of the README, consider each of these subsections to compose the `services.yaml` on one project.

 ### Environment ###
 The `environment` section of `services.yaml` will let you define environment variables that you're ok with existing in source control.
-Additionally, you can control the branch -> service_environment settings, allowing you to change the defaults. `services.yaml` supports environment variable substitution using the `${MY_VAR}` format.
+Additionally, you can control the branch -> service_environment settings, allowing you to change the defaults.
 Consider the example below.

 ```
 environment: